jehutting/omxplayer-player/README.md

 This python program has been written as an example to have the [Raspberry pi as mp3 player without LCD](https://www.raspberrypi.org/forums/viewtopic.php?f=63&t=168392).

-The program runs on a Raspberry Pi and is written in python.
+The program runs on a Raspberry Pi with OS Raspbian Jessie.

-The program is terminated by pressing the 'ESC' (Escape) or 'q' key.
+It is written in python.
+Tested with Python version 2 (2.7.9) as well as version 3 (3.4.2).

 ## Usage